30 Hilarious Clichés in Every Rom-Com

 Showing up in the audience at a performance to reveal your true feelings

-If things go south between you and someone special in a romantic comedy, there’s a simple fix.
+If things go south between you and someone special in a romantic comedy (or a musical romantic drama, like Moulin Rouge!), there's a simple fix.
 All you have to do is show up in the audience at their performance and all will be forgiven.

 Men falling in love with totally inappropriate women